 The Financial Aid Office reviews satisfactory progress requirements of each student.
 Undergraduate students will fall into one of three categories:

 Students in good standing are evaluated at the end of each spring semester.
 Undergraduate students will remain in good standing if they:

 Undergraduate students who do not meet the above requirements will be denied financial aid for any future enrollment periods.
 Students who are denied have the option of submitting an appeal to explain extenuating circumstances that may have contributed to their unsatisfactory performance.
 To appeal, students must submit the appropriate appeal forms (www.isu.edu/finaid/sat_pro12.shtml) and an advisor approved schedule for the upcoming semester.
 If the appeal is approved, the student will be placed on a Financial Aid Contract.

 Students on a continuation contract have met the terms of their most recent contract, (i.e. completed the required number of credits with the required gpa), but who do not have the required cumulative GPA and/or who have not completed 67% of all credits attempted.
 Each semester, until the cumulative GPA and the percentage of completion requirements are met, these students must:

 Check with a CAA advisor or with a counselor in the Office of Financial Aid to understand your individual obligations and options with regard to Financial Aid funding.

-To be eligible for the scholarships you may have received, complete 24 credits for the year with the GPA designated by each scholarship.
+To remain eligible for scholarships you have received, complete 24 credits for the year with the GPA designated by each scholarship.
+Refer to your scholarship award letter for details about your scholarship.
 See the Scholarship Office for any exceptions, Museum Building, Rm 327, 208-282-3315.